pacqu/tutr/README.md

 * if no local study mates are available, users can match with other users to setup remote, virtual study sessions!

 ##how we'll make it work:
-- SQLite databases to register users || keep track of available users
+- sqlite databases to register users || keep track of available users
 - jquery + ajax calls to allow users to interact with each other (scroll display of available users | send messages | etc)
 - bootstrap + propreitary css + javascript to make it all pretty
 - geolocation + google maps api to figure out user location, location relative to other users